-- (b) This rule does not apply to committee or subcommittee proceedings. - RULE 28.
-Dividing question.-If any question contains several distinct propositions, it shall be divided by the Presiding Officer, at the request of any Senator, provided each subdivision, if left to itself, forms a substantive proposition. - RULE 29.
-Duty to vote; excuses.-(a) Every Senator who is within the Senate Chamber when the question is stated by the Presiding Officer shall vote thereon unless he is excused by the Senate. - (b) A Senator who is a member of a committee shall, upon request, be excused from deliberations and voting on the bill while it is before the committee.
+- If the question is divided and any part thereof fails, then the bill or resolution and any pending amendments shall be removed from the calendar and re-referred to the committee from which the bill or resolution was reported. - Only one motion to divide the question shall be in order during consideration of a bill or resolution. - RULE 29.
+Duty to vote: excuses. (a) Every Senator who is within the Senate Chamber when the question is stated by the Presiding Officer shall vote thereon unless that Senator is excused by the Senate. - A Senator who is a member of a committee shall, upon request, be excused from deliberations and voting on the bill while it is before the committee.
 The Senator must make the request to the chair of the committee when the bill is first taken up for consideration and before any motion or vote on the bill or any amendment to the bill.
-The Senator making the request for excuse in Committee must renew his request for excuse on the floor of the Senate as set forth in this rule. - (c) Any Senator may move to be excused at any time, from voting on any matter.
-The Senator may make a brief statement of the reasons for the motion which question shall be taken without debate on the motion. - (d) The Senator may send forward to the Principal Clerk, on a form provided by the Clerk, a concise statement of the reason for the motion, and the Clerk shall include this statement in the Journal. - (e) The Senator so excused shall not debate the bill or any amendment to the bill, vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill at that reading, any subsequent reading, or any subsequent consideration of the bill. - (f) A Senator may move that his excuse from deliberations on a particular bill be withdrawn, which question shall be determined without debate. - (g) A motion to be excused or for the withdrawal of an excuse shall be taken without debate. - RULE 30.
-Explanation of vote.-Any Senator may explain his vote on any bill by obtaining permission of the Presiding Officer after the final vote is taken.
+The Senator making the request for excuse in committee must renew that request for excuse on the floor of the Senate as set forth in this rule. - Any Senator may move to be excused at any time from voting on any matter.
+The Senator may make a brief statement of the reasons for the motion which question shall be taken without debate on the motion. - The Senator may send forward to the Principal Clerk, on a form provided by the Clerk, a concise statement of the reason for the motion, and the Clerk shall include this statement in the Journal. - The Senator so excused shall not debate the bill or any amendment to the bill, vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill at that reading, any subsequent reading, or any subsequent consideration of the bill. - A Senator may move that the excuse of that Senator from deliberations on a particular bill be withdrawn, which question shall be determined without debate. - (g) A motion to be excused or for the withdrawal of an excuse shall be taken without debate. - A motion by any Senator to change that Senator's vote must be made (h) on the same legislative day as the vote is taken.
+This subsection may not be suspended. - RULE 30.
+Explanation of vote.
+Any Senator may, as the last order of the Senate's business that day, explain that Senator's vote on any bill that day by obtaining permission of the Presiding Officer after the final vote is taken.
 No more than three minutes shall be consumed in such explanation.